 7. Water your containers and seedlings with old coffee and tea

 And don’t pour old coffee or tea down the drain.
 Use it on your potted plants or containers.
 Its rich in nitrogen, but a bit low in phosphorous.
 Worried about chemicals in the coffee?
 Switch to organic, fair trade coffee.
+This works best on acid loving plants.
+If you are growing plants that prefer a neutral soil, don’t do this more than once a month.

 8. Make plant markers from sticks.

 Plant markers can get expensive.
-Metal markets and clay markers, wear out over the years and the plant names become illegible.
+Metal markers and clay markers, wear out over the years and the plant names become illegible.
 Instead grab some 12 inch, straight branches from willow, popular, birch, dogwood or other straight, nonbranching sucker.
 Carve off a strip of the bark, which is easy to do in the Spring.
 Write the plant name directly on the wood and pop into the soil.
 Willow may root over the season, giving you a plant to transplant to another bed.
 Most other species will behave when pushed into fertile soil as a plant marker.

 9. Mulch, you can’t afford not to.